mikekeith52/Police-shootings-insights_updated/README.md

 |New Mexico|1|24|96.0%|39.7%|241.8%|
 |Hawaii|1|3|75.0%|22.8%|329.0%|

 Sample size can play a factor into these results (I'm not complaining!).
 It is interesting data nonetheless.
 The full dataset is available as states_ratio.csv.

-One may think this disputes my claims that all states are the same as the others when it comes to the proportion of blacks/whites killed when considering their demographic makeups.
+One of my key findings the first time I completed this analysis (9/12/2018) was that as "the percentage of non-white people increases per state, the proportion of blacks, Hispanics, Native Americans, and 'other race' killed by police increases almost exactly proportionally" all else held constant.
+This was dervived from the interpretation of an applied Logistic Regression model.
+One may think this table disputes my claims that all states are the same as the others when it comes to the proportion of blacks/whites killed when considering their demographic makeups, as we can clearly see that states are very different in this regard.
 But interpretations of multivariate models can be different than a purely univariate view of the data, so the original conclusion still stands when all other factors in the data are controlled for.

 ### Age of Killed Individual
 The first analysis I completed suggested that younger individuals were more likely to be black, and this is backed up in every view of the data.
 Particularly, black young adults (between 16 and 25) are much more likely to be killed by police.